Our ethics & environment

 We participate in the Green Impact scheme, competing each year with other departments across the University.
 Other Universities across the country also take part in the scheme, contributing to making our working life an environmentally friendly one.

-This year our teams within ACS and UNICUS worked hard to win five gold awards, two silver awards and one of our teams has also won an 'Innovation for Engagement & Community Action Special Award'.
+In the past few years our teams within ACS and UNICUS worked hard to win five gold awards, two silver awards and one of our teams also won an 'Innovation for Engagement & Community Action Special Award'.